CodeThat/Twitter-Bot/README.md

 Twitter-Bot
 ===========

-A simple Twitter bot designed to auto follow and post to Twitter users.
+A simple Twitter bot designed to auto-follow and post to Twitter users.